Electrolux slump weighs on weaker European stock markets

 GREECE UNCERTAINTY

 Traders said uncertainty over Greece meant many investors were unwilling to buy.
-Greece defaulted on a loan to the International Monetary Fund on Tuesday and faces a referendum on Sunday that may decide its future in the euro zone.
+Greece defaulted on a loan to the International Monetary Fund this week and faces a referendum on Sunday that may decide its future in the euro zone.

 Another reason for the pullback was a rebound in the euro, which rose against the U.S. dollar after weaker-than-expected U.S. employment data.

-The euro's move weighed on European car stocks, since a weak euro typically helps European automakers export more of their goods overseas.
+The euro's move weighed on European car stocks, which fell 1.1 percent, since a weak euro typically helps European automakers export more of their goods overseas.

 Some analysts said the longer-term outlook for European equities remained positive, given the backdrop of economic stimulus measures from the European Central Bank (ECB).